qiime2/docs/source/tutorials/phylogeny.rst

    2012`_, `Ashkenazy *et al*.
 2018`_, `Schloss 2010`_, `Tan *et al*.
 2015`_,
    `Rajan 2015`_.

 *How to mask alignment.*

 For our purposes, we'll assume that we have ambiguously aligned columns in the MAFFT alignment we produced above.
-The default settings for the ``--p-min-conservation`` of the `alignment mask plugin`_ approximates the Lane mask filtering of QIIME 1.
+The default settings for the ``--p-min-conservation`` of the
+:doc:`alignment mask <../plugins/available/alignment/mask/>` approximates the
+Lane mask filtering of QIIME 1.
 Keep an eye out for updates to the alignment plugin.

 .. command-block::